 A few months later, the company refunded $1.1 million to the state for missing the minimum spending requirement again.
 The internal WellCare probe later calculated the payment should have been at least an additional $11 million.

-Meanwhile, WellCare’s profits and share price (WCG) continued to surge.
+Meanwhile, WellCare’s profits and share price (WCG:US) continued to surge.
 For the second quarter of 2007, the company reported that net income climbed 146 percent from a year earlier.
 It reported spending 82 percent of revenue on medical care.

 One equity analyst, Carl McDonald of CIBC World Markets, advised investors in March 2007 that WellCare’s profit margins were so high it looked as if Florida Medicaid was overpaying.
 “It would seem to be only a matter of time before the state figures this out,” he wrote.